 Falling apart tender - 190F-200F

 Use a remote grill thermometer and you won't have to open up the grill or smoker to check its temperature.

-- Slicing the Brisket - Across the grain when cooked to slicing temperature, with the grain when cooked to fallin' apart temperature
+Slice the brisket across the grain when cooked to slicing temperature, with the grain when cooked to fallin' apart temperature.